 James spent the next three years playing on both sides of the Atlantic, playing with Phoenix Heat in the US championship and London Wheelchair Rugby Club in the British and European leagues.
-It is this very team spirit to which James also brings to his role at Corstorphine & Wright as Senior Architectural Technologist.
-In his own words, James stated: "What I love about architecture and Wheelchair Rugby, is that I am part of a team in both worlds, although my roles are very different in the two, there are similarities in both disciplines; I am working with people to achieve something greater than any of us could achieve on our own."
+It is this very team spirit to team in both worlds, although my roles are very different in the two, there are similarities in both disciplines; I am working with people to achieve something greater than any of us could achieve on our own."